 200-Hour Kunga Yoga Lifestyle & Teacher Training, Wilmington Yoga Center

-I am a licenced, certified mental health counselor associate (LCMHCA), a certified rehabilitation counselor (CRC) and registered yoga teacher (RYT200).
+I am a licensed, certified mental health counselor (LCMHC), a certified rehabilitation counselor (CRC) and registered yoga teacher (RYT200).
 I spent the early part of my therapeutic career working with adolescents in a wilderness therapy environment.
 I transitioned into utilizing my background as a registered yoga teacher and designed and taught yoga for mental wellness programs.
 I also received training in trauma-sensitive yoga principles.
 The connection between the brain and the body is one that I believe belongs in therapy.
 As such, I spent a year and half, working with people with eating disorders at the partial hospitalization and intensive outpatient levels of care.